top of page

 • The DEN (Dedicated to Education & Nurture): bespoke classroom provision that provides full breadth of curriculum for children that struggle to access a mainstream classroom environment.

-• The NEST (Nurturing Education through Specialist Teaching): bespoke classroom provision that supports children from the EYFS engage with learning and personal development in a bespoke way, tailored to their individual needs.
+• The NEST (Nurturing Education through Specialist Teaching): bespoke classroom provision that supports children with Autism Spectrum Condition (ASC) who are non-verbal.

 • Hygiene suites & lift: We have 2 access to 2 hygiene suites with access to 1 hoist and 1 rise and fall plinth.
 There is space in both for wheelchair access and use of the equipment.
 We have a lift and 2 EVAC chairs to enable our wheelchair users to access every area of the school safely.